top of page

 Below is a list of alleged violations of Minerals Research.
 So far our governmental agencies have failed to adequately investigate and enforce the law as it relates to these violations.
 There are many more violations to be found in the official complaints page, there is just far to many to list here.

-• MRI is in open violation of their Conditional Use Permit granted by the City of Cottonwood Planning and Zoning Commission.
+• It appears MRI is in open violation of their Conditional Use Permit granted by the City of Cottonwood Planning and Zoning Commission.
 This Conditional Use Permit has specific stipulations that must be met in order for MRI to legally operate, a violation of any stipulations can and should result in the revocation of their Conditional Use Permit.
 Stipulation number 10 states that ADEQ permits must be obtained BEFORE MRI plant operations begin.
 On October 12th, 2023, MRI was issued a consent order from ADEQ: Docket Number A-12-23.
 The consent order states that the Crushing and Screening plant permit that MRI has been operating under (since approximately 2014), does not legally apply to their operations, and as such is invalid.

 • This means that MRI has never had an applicable permit for their operations and as a result, all emissions of fugitive toxic slag dust into the community have been unlawful.

 • Stipulation 13 of MR's Conditional Use Permit states that all drainage is contained within the retention areas on site.
-As seen in this video (CLICK HERE), direct evidence shows stormwater is discharging off site as there is a downhill slop from the facility into the fairgrounds and there is significant evidence to suggest the off-site drainage is distributing toxic slag particulate into our community and ultimately our river.
+As seen in this video (CLICK HERE), direct evidence shows stormwater is likely discharging off site as there is a downhill slop from the facility into the fairgrounds and there is significant evidence to suggest the off-site drainage is distributing toxic slag particulate into our community and ultimately our river. â€‹â€‹

 • MRI has never performed and submitted the required phase 2 environmental study prior to operations beginning as guaranteed in at least five public meetings and correspondence between the City and MRI.
 You can see the documentation of these agreements made between our Planning and Zoning Commission in an official complaint seen HERE.

-• MRI gave purposeful and material negligent misrepresentations to the citizens, Planning and Zoning and City Council in obtaining their CUP and original approvals and subjects them to a revocation hearing to be held before the entire Planning and Zoning Commission for them to consider revoking their CUP as provided for by law.
+• It appears MRI gave purposeful and material negligent misrepresentations to the citizens, Planning and Zoning and City Council in obtaining their CUP and original approvals and subjects them to a revocation hearing to be held before the entire Planning and Zoning Commission for them to consider revoking their CUP as provided for by law.
 We request this hearing take place ASAP.
-The overview of these violations can bee seen by going to the Official Complaints page and viewing the August 29th complaint submitted to the City of Cottonwood.
+The overview of these violations can be seen by going to the Official Complaints page and viewing the August 29th complaint submitted to the City of Cottonwood.

 • These matters are of extreme consequence to our community and must be addressed immediately.
-MRI must be held to the fullest extent of the law to compensate our community for the damages they have illegally caused.

 You can also contact the Arizona Department of Environmental Quality at 602-771-2300 or you can submit a complaint with them by clicking HERE.